Nipple Confusion in Babies

-From the baby’s point of view, sucking on the nipples or the sucking that is needed for breastfeeding is different from sucking on a teat or dummy.
+For a baby, sucking on the nipples or the sucking that is needed for breastfeeding is different from sucking on a teat or dummy.
 This means that your baby finds it difficult to latch on (hold on) to your breasts and suck milk.
 This causes confusion.
 However, it isn’t something that should alarm the mother since there are ways to resolve it.

 Video: Nipple Confusion in Babies

-What is Nipple Confusion
+What Is Nipple Confusion?

 In most bottles, the teats are rigid, and the flow of milk is also constant.
-This means, your baby does not need to work much in order to get the milk.
+This means your baby does not need to work much in order to get the milk.

 On the other hand, when it comes to feeding on your breast, your baby needs to open his mouth to latch on.
 Along with it, he also needs to use around 40 muscles in his mouth to suck the milk.

-My Baby is Not Drinking Breast Milk But Prefers a Bottle, What Should I Do?
+My Baby Is Not Drinking Breast Milk But Prefers a Bottle – What Should I Do?

-Does a Breastfed Baby Get Confused with a Bottle of Expressed Milk?
+Does a Breastfed Baby Get Confused With a Bottle of Expressed Milk?

 When expressing, keep in mind your baby’s 24-hour feeding routine.
 Your breasts will be able to produce the same amount of milk every day, and you will not have the feeling of becoming uncomfortably full (breast engorgement).

 As a general rule, all babies are born with the knowledge of how to suck, and their brains are hardwired to suck from their mother’s breasts.
 However, at times, they develop a preference for the teat of a bottle and find it difficult to suck from the breasts, and there could be several reasons for the same.